pikepdf/pikepdf/docs/topics/images.rst

 Another way to view the image is using Pillow's ``Image.show()`` method.

-Not all images can be extracted.
-Also, some PDFs describe an image with a mask, with transparency effects. pikepdf can only extract the images themselves, not rasterize them exactly as they appear in a PDF viewer.
+Not all image types can be extracted.
+Also, some PDFs describe an image with a mask, with transparency effects. pikepdf can only extract the images themselves, not rasterize them exactly as they would appear in a PDF viewer.
 In the vast majority of cases, however, the image can be extracted as it appears.

 .. note::